Multivariate subjective fiducial inference: Applications to multivariate cases

-where $\Gamma \sim N(0,1)$.
-If $n$ is sufficiently large, then the function $\varphi(\Gamma,\alpha)$ in this equation satisfies condition (c) of Assumption~1.1 under the restriction that values of $\gamma$ that are extremely positive or negative are excluded from the set $G$, and as a result, under Definition~2, this equation approximately defines the fiducial distribution of $\alpha$ conditional on $\beta$ being known.
+where $\Gamma \sim \mbox{N}(0,1)$ and the functions $\psi(b)$ and $\psiprime(b)$ are again the digamma and trigamma functions evaluated at any given value $b$.
+If $n$ is sufficiently large, then the function $\varphi(\Gamma,\alpha)$ in this equation satisfies condition (c) of Assumption~1.1 under the restriction that values of $\gamma$ that are extremely positive or negative are excluded from the set $G$.
+As a result, under Definition~2, this equation approximately defines the fiducial distribution of $\alpha$ conditional on $\beta$ being known.

-On the other hand, if $\alpha$ is known, a sufficient statistic for $\beta$ is $\sum_{i=1}^{n} \log (1-x_i)$, which will be treated as being $q(x)$.
-Since the cumulative density function of $q(x)$ is again not mathematically very tractable, the distribution of $q(x)$ will be approximated on the basis of the central limit theorem using the same procedure as was just described.
+On the other hand, if $\alpha$ was known, a sufficient statistic for $\beta$ would be $\sum_{i=1}^{n} \log (1-x_i)$, which will therefore be treated as being the statistic $Q(x)$ in this particular case.
+Since the cumulative density function of $Q(x)$ in this case is again not mathematically very tractable, the distribution of $Q(x)$ will be once more approximated on the basis of the central limit theorem.
+Having made the assumption, which we will therefore be choosing to make, that $\sum_{i=1}^{n} \log (1-x_i)$ is approximately normally distributed, it follows that, given a value for $\alpha$, equation~(\ref{equ1}) can be approximated by: